Thittam Irandu: Reception

-Controversy
+Controversies

-The film sparked controversy due to the inclusion of English YouTuber Jamie Raines (Jammidodger).
+The film sparked controversy due to the inclusion of British YouTuber Jamie Raines (Jammidodger).
 Raines is a trans man who was featured in the film without his consent, and is misgendered.
 The film also misrepresents his gender transition as having taken place within a year, despite actually having occurred over "at least a six-year period" according to Raines.
 Raines attempted to contact the creators of the film, but received no response.
 Raines later created a YouTube video in response to the film on 10 December 2023, though this video was copyright-claimed by the aforementioned creators and blocked for 98% of Raines's audience.

 On 17 September 2024, Raines made a YouTube short reiterating what was said in his previous video, as well as revealing the copyright strike and content block.
 According to Raines, he has still not received a response from the film's creators.
 On 16 July 2025, Raines uploaded another video discussing the copyright strike and explaining the situation, but without using material that would once again get his video copyright-claimed.

-The film was also criticised by Sowmya Rajendran of The News Minute for using offensive terms such as "biological error" and "natural problems" with regards to transgender individuals, and for casting cisgender actors to play trans characters.
+The film was also criticised by journalist Sowmya Rajendran for using offensive terms such as "biological error" and "natural problems" with regards to transgender individuals, and for casting cisgender actors to play trans characters.